 Mindfulness training is like any other form of learning – it takes time and effort – so don’t be hard on yourself if you feel like you’re not ‘getting it’.
 Even if your mind wanders away a thousand times, just keep on bringing your mind back to the breath – that is mindfulness practice.

-Please Contact Me for a consultation regarding my Mindfulness Based Disease Management Program (MBDM)
+Please Contact Me for a free consultation regarding my Mindfulness Based Disease Management Program (MBDM)